Frequently Asked Questions About the Homeowner's Tax Credit Program | Wisconsin Historical Society

 Why do you need to see all of the work?
 Why can't I submit only the work that is eligible for tax credits and leave out the work that will not be approved?

-We must see the entire project, including work that is not eligible, in order to determine the historic significance of your house throughout your project.
+The State Historic Preservation Office must review the entire project, including work that is not eligible, in order to evaluate the historic significance of your house throughout your project.
 Ineligible work must be listed and described in the application.
 The tax credit, which is a public subsidy, must be used for work that benefits, not detracts from, the historical significance of your house.
-If, for example, you wanted tax credits to repair your roof but planned a large addition on the front of your house, the historical significance of your house would be severely diminished and the tax credits would not have been used as intended: to promote exemplary preservation work.
-For this reason, we need to examine your whole project.
+If, for example, you wanted tax credits to repair your roof but planned a large addition on the front of your house, the historical significance of your house may be diminished and the tax credits would not have been used as intended: to promote exemplary preservation work.
+For this reason, we need to examine the whole project.

 What happens if the contractors discover additional work that needs to be carried out?